 The SONCC ESU Coho Salmon was listed as threatened under the ESA on May 6, 1997.
 This ESU includes all Coho Salmon populations from Cape Blanco, Oregon to Punta Gorda, California.
 On June 28, 2005, the National Marine Fisheries Service (NMFS) subsequently included ESA protections to hatchery-raised Coho Salmon produced at Iron Gate Hatchery, Trinity River Hatchery, and Cole M. Rivers Hatchery in Oregon as part of the SONCC ESU.

-The National Marine Fisheries 2016 viability assessment of the SONCC ESU found that the ESU status under the ESA is likely to move from threatened to endangered status.
-For the CCC ESU, the risk of extinction has increased since the species was listed as endangered under ESA in 2005 (Spence and Williams 2011).
-Levels of concern have further increased due to recent drought conditions and an increase in water withdrawals (Williams et al. 2016).
+The National Marine Fisheries 2016 (PDF)(opens in new tab) viability assessment of the SONCC ESU found that the ESU status under the ESA is likely to move from threatened to endangered status.
+For the CCC ESU, the risk of extinction has increased since the species was listed as endangered under ESA in 2005 (Spence and Williams 2011 (PDF)(opens in new tab)).

 The Recovery Strategy for California Coho Salmon (94 MB PDF Download)(opens in new tab) (Recovery Strategy) was adopted by the California Fish and Game Commission in February 2004.
 The primary objective of the Recovery Strategy is to return Coho Salmon to a level of sustained viability while protecting the genetic integrity of both the SONCC and CCC ESUs with the goals of delisting, thus making regulations or other protections under the CESA and ESA no longer necessary.
 A second objective of this Recovery Strategy is to achieve harvestable populations of Coho Salmon for tribal, recreational, and commercial fisheries (CDFG 2004).